gracenho829/Sprout/index.md

+## Sprout

-## Welcome to GitHub Pages
+Welcome to our project, Sprout !

-You can use the [editor on GitHub](https://github.com/gracenho829/sprout.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Our project aims to help users maintain and grow healthy habits.

+Grow a healthy habit to grow a healthy garden!

 ### Markdown